 Plenty of people will see the words ‘DNA’, and ‘science‘ and get ready to run but let’s make one thing clear.
 This is not scary science.
 We have discovered that this simple home DNA test could transform the lives of cats worldwide.
 The impact could be far beyond the first personal cat DNA kit report you receive from Basepaws.

 We know that for many people cat genetics used to mean cat coat patterns, or cat ancestry.
 A breeder will select a cat with a beautiful coat to help produce more kittens of a similar type.
 BUT, and it is a big but, there is so much more to cat genetics than coat colour.
-For many of us, approachable science is mainstream because of the excitement of headliners like Cassini, the NASA Mars landers, and John Hopkins DNA research to catch human cancers earlier.

 Here’s something you might not know about most cat and dog DNA tests